Twinkle at Highland Court, Kent

 There is no better view than that from outside 'Ally Pally' in its surrounding park, on the highest points in London.

-The original palace was built in 1873, but burned down just sixteen days after opening to the public.
+The original palace was designed incorporating many architectural elements from the International Exhibition building in 1862, and was built in 1873, but burned down just sixteen days after opening to the public.

 In 1967, an act of Parliament designated it a charitable trust, to protect it.